ministryofjustice/security-guidance/docs/phishing-guide.md

 Phishing attacks are when [threat actors](glossary.md#threat-actor) pretend to be legitimate parties.
 They do this to steal money, credentials, or sensitive information.
 There are a variety of phishing attacks that you might come across.
 Some are more sophisticated or targeted than others.

+Phishes often use two techniques:

+-   They affect emotional states.
-Phishes often use heightened emotional states to create a sense of urgency.
-This urgency makes users want to do the actions requested as quickly as possible.
-The combination of urgency and emotional manipulation leaves users feeling panicked and worried, or filled with a sense of euphoria.
-By heightening emotion and attaching a tight deadline, the threat actors are more able to convince users to do what they have requested, and to do so without taking the time to think carefully about whether it's a sensible or valid request.
+-   They create a sense of urgency.

+Urgency makes users want to do the actions requested as quickly as possible.
+The combination of urgency and emotional manipulation leaves users feeling panicked and worried.
+It might fill them with a sense of euphoria.
+Threat actors use emotion and deadlines to convince users to act.
+The user doesn't take the time to think about whether it's a sensible or valid request.

 Most phishes are emails, but they can also use other technology, such as SMS texts or telephone calls.

 Threat actors might use phishes to request payments.
 They might ask you to click links and log in to an account or change a password.
-They might instruct you to buy items for them, or require you to provide some personal details before you can claim a supposed prize.
+They might instruct you to buy items for them.
+They might get you to provide some personal details before you can claim a supposed prize.

 Threat actors utilise a variety of methods in phishes.
 They often take advantage of seasonal events to appear more legitimate.
 They use emotional and urgent triggers such as: